Some information on data protection follows, which corresponds to the current legal requirements. It was created by a lawyer.

 25. Communication via mail, e-mail, fax or telephone

 25.1.
-We use means of distance communication, such as mail, telephone or email, for business and marketing purposes.
-We process inventory data, address and contact details as well as contract data from customers, participants, interested parties and communication partners.
+We use means of distance communication such as post, telephone or email for business transactions and marketing purposes.
+We process inventory data, address and contact data as well as contract data from users, participants, interested parties and communication partners.

 25.2.
 Processing takes place on the basis of Art.
 6 Para.
 1 lit. a, Art.
 7 GDPR, Art.
 6 Para.
 1 lit. f GDPR in connection with legal requirements for advertising communications.
 The contact is only made with the consent of the contact partner or within the scope of the legal permits and the processed data will be deleted as soon as it is not necessary and otherwise with objection / revocation or elimination of the authorization basis or statutory archiving obligations.